 More and more research is being published about Rolfing SI.
-Following below are brief summaries for the most recent publications on Rolfing SI research – including studies on Low Back Pain, Fibromylagia and Cerebral Palsy.
+Below are summaries of the most recent publications on Rolfing SI research – including studies on Low Back Pain, Fibromylagia, and Cerebral Palsy.

-We have also been keeping and updating a reference list that is available for anybody to download here below.
-This is a research published in peer-review journals or conferences and makes a brief quick introduction to what has been done in the field.
-Part of the list is reference to Fascia Research Congress as well.
+We have also been keeping and updating a reference list available for anybody to download here below.
+This is research published in peer-reviewed journals or conferences and briefly introduces what has been done in the field.
+Part of the list is a reference to Fascia Research Congress as well.

 List of references for current research

-The DIRI Research Committee is also starting to gathering interesting use case studies and references that can be useful for practitioners and students in Rolfing SI.
+The DIRI Research Committee is also gathering interesting use case studies and references that can be useful for practitioners and students in Rolfing SI.
 We will publish these soon here as well.

-Dr. Pedro Prado is sharing lots of interesting literature and use cases also in his web library.
+Dr. Pedro Prado shares lots of interesting literature and use cases also in his web library.
 He made his Ida P. Rolf Library of Structural Integration available here:

 www.pedroprado.com.br or www.iprlibrary.com